Shree-Analyst/Shree-Analyst/README.md

-- 👋 Hi, I’m Shreeraj, an aspring data analyst.
+- 👋 Hi, I’m Shreeraj, an inquisitive data analyst.
 Find me here: @Shree-Analyst
-- 👀 I’m interested in analysing data that helps inform business decisions.
+- 👀 I’m interested in extracting insights from raw data that helps drive decision-making.
-- 🌱 I’m currently learning fundamentals of advanced data analysis using AI tools as thought partners: statistical modeling, Python, prompt engineering.
-- 💞️ I’m looking to collaborate on data projects requiring insight finding and dashboarding!
+- 🌱 I’m currently part of a 40-person accelerator cohort designed to gain experience working with real-world datasets in Excel, SQL, Tableau, and Python.
 - 📫 How to reach me: email me at salunke.shreeraj@gmail.com.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: In 2017, Liverpool FC's data team convinced the manager to sign a certain Mohammed Salah over Julian Brandt.
-The rest is history.
+- ⚡ Fun fact: In 2017, Liverpool FC's data team convinced the manager to sign Mohammed Salah over other targets.
+He went on to become the historic club's 3rd leading goalscorer of all time and won the prestigious 'Player of the Year' award a record 3 times in 8 seasons.

 <!---
 Shree-Analyst/Shree-Analyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.